Meet Bill and Antoinette

 After marrying Antoinette started her career as an RN in a hospital on Oahu, and Bill changed his career direction and became a cabinetmaker working for local shops before opening his own business.
 As time went on and Oahu became increasing urban, congested and expensive, they started trekking to the Big Island of Hawaii and looking for larger land opportunities at affordable prices.
 They spent a couple of years traveling back and forth spending time at various locations on the Big Island but kept gravitating back to the Volcano area.
 And trying to time their trips with the sporadic eruptions at Kilauea.
 To put it simply, they fell in love with this volcanic landscape, mostly inhabited by national park employees, scientists, artists and retirees who were also escapees from an increasingly populated Oahu.

 No doubt, over the years, Bill and Antoinette have become Lavaholics.
 Whether it is lava spattering from the crater lava lake or lava flowing down the mountain side toward an ocean entry, they never tire of it’s awe and majesty.
-And, in over that time Antoinette developed a passion for English afternoon tea and sharing this love for tea with friends and fellow tea lovers through tea classes at the local community college.
-Bill’s craftsmanship and Antoinette’s love for tea combined to create a wonderful guest cottage that they could share this community and experience the awesome beauty and power of nature’s creative forces.
+Antoinette developed a passion for English afternoon tea and sharing this love for tea with friends and fellow tea lovers through tea classes at the local community college.
+Bill’s craftsmanship and Antoinette’s love for tea combined to create a wonderful guest cottage.
+It was here that they could share with travelers this unique community and experience of awesome beauty and the power of nature’s creative forces.